abhijitWakchaure/run-flogo-app/README.md

 ### The config file
-When the program starts it creates a config file with name `run-flogo-app-config.json` in the same directory.
+When the program starts it creates a config file with name `run-flogo-app.config` in your home directory.
 It is a simple json file which looks like this:
 ```
 {
-	"rfAppDir": "/home/abhijit/Downloads",
+	"appsDir": "/home/abhijit/Downloads",
-	"rfAppPattern": "^.+-linux_amd64.*$"
+	"appPattern": "^.+-linux_amd64.*$",
+	"isUpdateAvailable": false,
+	"updateURL": "",
+	"releaseNotes": ""
 }
 ```
-You can override the programs behavior by changing this file.
+You can override the programs behavior by changing `appsDir` and `appPattern` variables in this file.